The Isaiah Berlin Virtual Library

 327 n.
 1, last Abela Arbela

-[extensive further corrections were made to this essay when it appeared in Partisan Review: these corrections were incorporated in the version of the essay in PSM, and should also be incorporated in AC in the event of resetting or translation]
+333–55 extensive further corrections were made to this essay when it appeared in Partisan Review: these corrections were incorporated in the version of the essay in PSM, and in the 2nd edition of AC

 343 11 life, life